jspsych/jsPsych/docs/overview/building-surveys.md

 If you specify survey JSON using the `survey_json` parameter, then the `survey_function` will receive a survey object that was created using your JSON.
 This means that, in your survey function, you can access all of the survey elements that you have defined in the JSON.

 Here's a slightly more realistic case for when you might want to use the `survey_function` parameter.
-In this example, we ask the participant to make a color choice earlier in the experiment, and then reference their choice in a `survey` trial question.
-We can't do this with the JSON configuration because we cannot know the participant's color choice in advance - it only becomes available during the experiment, and is then stored in the jsPsych data.
-However, we can use the `survey_function` to dynamically access their color response from the jsPsych data and use that value in the survey question title.
+In this example, we want to ask the participant to make a color choice at the start of the experiment, and then reference their choice in a later `survey` trial question.
+We can't do this with the JSON configuration because we cannot know the participant's color choice in advance - it only becomes available during the experiment.

+However, we can use the `survey_function` to dynamically access the participant's color response from the jsPsych data and use that value in the survey question title.
 We'll use the `survey_function` just for this one dynamic part of the survey, and define everything else in JSON.

 ```javascript
 // Create an array of color choices